 - The time that the static is kept away will depend largely on the type of coat and the level of use.
 Though some coats may need to be sprayed weekly, others may only require monthly sprays to keep the lint at bay.

 - Though the above methods will greatly reduce the amount of lint, it may still be necessary to remove lint from time to time.
-Keep a lint roller handy (there’s even travel rollers that will fit inside of a purse or briefcase) for quick touch ups.
+Keep a lint brush handy (there’s even travel size ones that will fit inside of a purse or briefcase) for quick touch-ups.

 To remove lint, I also used a hand held vacuum cleaner; I used a Dirt Devil.
 Patience, patience, patience.

 I will take your advice and use the spray.
 Thank you!